Rates of convergence for multivariate normal approximation with applications to dense graphs and doubly indexed permutation statistics: Some Stein couplings

 \subsection{Multivariate size bias couplings}

-This coupling was considered by \cite{Goldstein1996}.
+This coupling was considered by Goldstein and Rinott \cite{Goldstein1996}.
 Let $Y$ be a non-negative $d$-dimensional random vector with mean $\mu$ and covariance matrix $\Sigma$.
-For each $i=\{1,\ldots,d\}$, let $Y^i$ be defined in the same probability space as $Y$ and have $Y$-size biased distribution in direction $i$, i.e., \be{ \E\bklg{Y_i f(Y)}=\mu_i\E f(Y^i) } for all functions $f$ such that the expectations exist.
-Let $K$ be uniformly distributed over $\{1,2,\ldots,d\}$ and let $e_K$ be the $d$-dimensional unit vector in direction $K$.
-Then \be{ (W,W',G) =\bklr{Y-\mu,Y^{K}-\mu,\mu_{K}e_K} } is a Stein coupling.
+For each $i=\{1,\ldots,d\}$, let $Y^i$ be defined on the same probability space as $Y$ and have $Y$-size biased distribution in direction $i$, that is,

+for all functions $f$ such that the expectations exist.
+Let $K$ be uniformly distributed over $\{1,2,\ldots,d\}$, independent of all else, and let $e_K$ be the $d$-dimensional unit vector in direction~$K$.
+Then